As the New Year rolls around, it is also a time when we can plan, can plot and can work out new adventures.

 While the Western Breach route keeps falling down, it actually is a very good scramble up high through some improbable looking terraces – then you traverse the top and can slide quickly down the scree on the other side.
 It’s unlikely you will see many people and going up one side and down the other is certainly preferable and more fun.

-Cost: US$1,150.00 from Moshi.
+Cost: US$1,850.00 from Moshi.
 With a few friends you can probably do this cheaper.

 Before you arrive you can scout around and find prices for a local operator to get you from Mendoza up to the mountain, accommodation at the base and mules for your route of choice.
 They will also include the permit fee.

-Permit fees have escalated greatly and now cost close to $1,000.00. (currently $945 for high season, and $727 for off peak).
+Permit fees have escalated greatly and now cost $1,500.00 for the Vacas Valley – and then you can circumnavigate the mountain.
+It is a far less frequented route than the normal route for little more expenditure.
 If you purchase a few services the operators will help with this, otherwise expect to deal with a process that changes, and only seems to go up.

-For getting up the normal route, around $800 gets you mules, for the Vacas Valley you may pay twice that amount.
+For getting up the normal route, around $1,000 gets you mules, for the Vacas Valley will pay twice that amount.
 If you want to go cheaper, catch the bus up to Penititentes for a few dollars, and negotiate locally – best if your Spanish is passable.

 The only reason Aconcagua really takes as long as it does is acclimitizing and a bit of allowance for weather.
 And if you really think you are fast, check out Sunny Stroeer’s record for the circumnavigation – done with a 10 pound pack in 41 hours.
 This may also be the cheapest way to do it, though she did get stung for a hefty extra permit fee along her run.
 And she had already spent the season working there.

 Live cheap in Mendoza, take the bus to the trail head, carry your own gear and this takes all the major expenses out.
-Add in what will probably be a bit of very worthwhile mule time and you’ll probably spend around $1,200.00 after you land in Mendoza.
+Add in what will probably be a bit of very worthwhile mule time and you’ll probably spend around $2,500.00 after you land in Mendoza, and allow another 1,000 for going up the Vacas – for a much more worthwhile climb

 On Denali you have no porters, pack animals or drone service (yet).
 Big savings.
 Your food costs a bit more than you would spend at home assuming a normal western lifestyle, if you go to the Anchorage Costco and buy it all up in bulk for the mountain.

-So consider your food free because you have to eat somewhere anyway.
-And deduct your restaurant meals out and $5 lattes and you will find it cheaper living on Denali than staying home.
-To get to Talkeetna from Anchorage you can take the bus ($30) or enjoy the train, perhaps worth the bit extra as it is a classic ($50).
+So consider your food at little more than you would spend at home, because you have to eat somewhere anyway.
+And deduct your restaurant meals out and $5 lattes and you could actually find it cheaper living on Denali than staying home.
+To get to Talkeetna from Anchorage you can take the bus ($50) or enjoy the train, perhaps worth the bit extra as it is a classic ($90).

 After all these up front costs, there isn’t much else to spend on Denali – if anything.
 The travel to the peak and the air taxi to the mountain, along with registration cover it.

-Denali: Super budget, $1,400.00 (no hanging out in Anchorage, take the bus to Talkeetna, no hotel in Talkeetna, you are in your tent, food from the supermarket in Anchorage)
+Denali: Super budget, $2,500.00 (no hanging out in Anchorage, take the bus to Talkeetna, no hotel in Talkeetna, you are in a bunkhouse or your tent, eating food from the supermarket in Anchorage)

-There are several Nepal companies who will get you onto the North Side, and you can negotiate for whatever services you feel you need – with permits, transport, some oxygen and a bit of support you can probably get by with $15,000 per person.
+There are several Nepal companies who will get you onto the North Side, and you can negotiate for whatever services you feel you need – with permits, transport, some oxygen and a bit of support you can probably get by with $35,000 per person.
+All authorities on both sides of Everest do tend to put out proclamations that you can work around.
 There are also a few operators in Tibet, but more tour focused it seems, though they could be expanding their services.

-Antarctica – Vinson – Currently there is only one realistic way to Vinson and that is through booking the flights and the mountain with ALE.
-From Puenta Arenas, Chile the 2018 price is $42,300.
+Currently there is only one realistic way to Mount Vinson and that is through booking the flights and the mountain with Antarctic Logistics and Expeditions, from Punta Arenas, Chile, for $52,000.

 One can scream it is unfair.
 Or you can take the alternate tact and be thankful there is a way to get there at all.
-The liabilities for a flight on an aging Russian jet to land on a brick hard blue ice glacier in dubious weather isn’t something most companies would even consider offering.
+The liabilities for a flight on a jet to land on a brick hard blue ice glacier in dubious weather isn’t something most companies would even consider offering.
 And that is before you even get to the mountain.

 So perhaps do all the other 7 summits first.
 There is always the second mortgage on the house (yes, someone I climbed with did that, and has never regretted it).
 And maybe someday there will be a long range drone to get you there.

-Airfare allowance, combining a peak or two, just being in the area for whatever reasons:
+Airfare allowance, ever expanding right now it seems, combining a peak or two, and allowing for just being in the area for whatever reasons:

-Your options: There are different ways to count the 7 summits; you can make a very valid claim as I did in my book for not doing Carstenz – so skip it and you save $10.5k.
-It is however a great peak, tie it onto a Bali holiday and it starts to look a bit more reasonable.
+Your options: There are different ways to count the 7 summits; you can make a very valid claim as I did in my book for not doing Carstenz – so skip it and you save $14k (and right now, early 2024, you can’t do it anyway).
+When it does open, it is a great peak, tie it onto a Bali holiday and it starts to look a bit more reasonable.

-And if you then just take the first 5 summits and exclude Carstenz, without Everest and Vinson, you can do these for just $4,360.
-Almost sounds like a bargain, just have to find some very cheap airfares.
+And if you then just take the first 5 summits, replace Elbrus with Mont Blanc and exclude Carstenz, without Everest and Vinson, you can do these for around $10,000.
+You just have to find some cheap airfares.

 For Vinson, you may need to get creative.
 If you have done the others, I think the perseverance and the inventiveness to get that far, will ensure you find a way to the last one.
 And it is certainly my favorite.
 To edit a famous fashion designers quote, “The experience will be remembered, long after the price is forgotten.”

-A final word – as much as I completed the 7 summits round 1 and organized them all myself and never used guides, I now guide for both Jagged-Globe and ALE.
+A final word – as much as I completed the 7 summits the first time by organizing them all myself and never used guides, I now guide for both Jagged Globe, ALE and lead treks with The Mountain C0mpany.

-The logistics, the planning and the bookings are very hard work and take a lot of time.
+The logistics, the planning and the bookings for most of the seven summits are very hard work and take a lot of time.
 Having someone cover those things means you can really get to the heart of the climbing quicker and with less uncertainty, which I now enjoy more.
 That goes for whether you are guiding or being guided.

 Perhaps this opens up a few doors should you also wish to climb the 7 summits.